Finding Value in Declining Commodity Prices

 It’s doubtful we’ll see a deal this round as massive as Exxon-Mobil, but we expect more to occur among the junior to mid-tier producers and explorers.

 Remembering Paul Reynolds

-Today I’m in Toronto celebrating the life of my friend Paul Reynolds, premier broker in the resource world and former president and CEO of Canaccord Genuity, Canada’s largest independent investment bank.
+Last Friday I was in Toronto celebrating the life of my friend Paul Reynolds, premier broker in the resource world and former president and CEO of Canaccord Genuity, Canada’s largest independent investment bank.
 He passed away in Hawaii last Thursday following his competition in the Lavaman Waikoloa triathlon.
 He was 52.